hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

 The client can, at times, become disconnected from the cluster, for instance in case of a brief network issue.
 By default, the client will then switch to an error state, and will become unusable.
 It is possible to request that the client automatically reconnects to the cluster, through the `hazelcast.networking.reconnectMode` configuration option.

-## Redo Operation

-While sending the requests to related members, operations can fail due to various reasons.
-Read-only operations are retried by default.
-If you want to enable retry for the other operations, you can enable "redo operations" via the `hazelcast.networking.redoOperations` configuration option.

-Note that it is not clear whether the operation is performed or not.
-For idempotent operations this is harmless, but for non idempotent ones retrying can cause undesirable effects.
-Also note that the redo can perform on any member.

 ## Connection Timeout

 The connection timeout is controlled by the `hazelcast.networking.connectionTimeoutMilliseconds` configuration option.
-It is the timeout value in milliseconds for the members to accept the client connection requests.
-In other words, it is the socket connection timeout for connecting to members.
+It is the timeout value in milliseconds for a member to accept the client connection requests.
+More precisely, it is the client socket connection timeout for connecting to a member.
 If the member does not respond within the timeout, the client will retry to connect as many as `ClientNetworkConfig.GetConnectionAttemptPeriod()` times.
 FIXME?

 This timeout is also used to control other socket connections such as Cloud Discovery.

 The default value is `5000` milliseconds.

-## Connection Attempt Limit and Period -- FIXME this is gone?
+## Connection Attempt Limit and Period

+> [!NOTE]
+> This do not apply to version 4 and above of the client.
+It is kept here for reference only until we document how to achieve the same result in version 4 and above.

-If a member does not accept a connection within the specified timeout, the client will retries a specified amount of times (FIXME and then what?) waiting for some amount of time (FIXME ?) between each tries.
-These are controlled by?
-And is not enabled anymore?
-So we're flooding with connection failures?
-We should do better!
+If a member does not accept a connection within the specified timeout, the client will retries a specified amount of times waiting for some amount of time  between each tries.
 Ddefault value for attempts is `2`, and for delay is 3000ms.

 ## TLS/SSL